Resources

 Power Negotiation Principles & Techniques

 The manner in how you behave during a negotiation can have a dramatic impact on the outcome.
 I've been teaching negotiating to business leaders throughout North America since 1982 and I've narrowed this concept down to five fundamental power negotiation principles.
 These principles are always at play in your business negotiation process, and will help you smoothly achieve your goals.
-Get the Other Side to Commit First Power Negotiators realise that you're usually better
+Get the Other Side to Commit First Power Negotiators realize that you're usually better

 Price Negotiation Techniques